inamdarmihir/Qdrant-FlowUI/README.md

 );
 ```

-**3 — Done!** Your node appears in the palette under the "Custom" group.
+**3. Done.** The node appears in the palette under the "Custom" group.

 ### Plugin API reference